johanLsp/CPP_Template/README.md

 ### Travis CI
-Integration with Travis CI is configured in [.travis.yml](.travis.yml) The default configuration builds and run tests on on different version of Ubuntu & OSX, and generate a coverage report
+Integration with Travis CI is configured in [.travis.yml](.travis.yml) The default configuration builds and run tests on different version of Ubuntu & OSX, and generate a coverage report

+### Appveyor
+Integration with Appveyor is configured in [appveyor.yml](appveyor.yml) The default configuration builds and run tests on different Visual Studio generators

 ### CodeCov